NS32000: 32332, 32532

 In 1985, National Semi introduced the NS32332, a much-improved version of the 32032.
 From the datasheet, the enhancements include "the addition of new dedicated addressing hardware (consisting of a high speed ALU, a barrel shifter and an address register), a very efficient increased (20 bytes) instruction prefetch queue, a new system/memory bus interface/protocol, increased efficiency slave processor protocol and finally enhancements of microcode."
 There was also a new NS32382 MMU, NS32381 FPU and the (very rare) NS32310 interface to a Weitek FPA.
 The aggregate performance boost of the NS32332 from these enhancements only made it 50 percent faster than the original NS32032, and therefore less than that of the main competitor, the MC68020.

 National Semi introduced the NS32532 in early 1987.
 Running at 20-, 25- & 30-MHz, it was a complete redesign of the internal implementation with a five-stage pipeline, an integrated Cache/MMU and improved memory performance, making it about twice as performant as the competing MC68030 and i80386.
 At this stage RISC architectures were starting to make inroads, and the main competitors became the now equally dead AM29000 and MC88000, which was considered faster than the NS32532.
-For floating-point, the NS32532 used the existing NS32381 or the NS32580 interface to a Weitek FPA.
+For floating-point, the NS32532 used the existing NS32381 or the NS32580 interface to a Weitek 3164 FPA.
+The latter combination offered a claimed performance of around 8 million Whetstone instructions per second (MWIPS), compared to the 2.3 million MWIPS of the former and the 6.9 million MWIPS of the MIPS M/800.
+The MIPS M/800 was based on the 12.5 MHz R2600 chipset, itself employing the MIPS R2000 processor and accompanying floating-point unit.
 The NS32532 was the basis of the PC532, a "public domain" hardware project, and one of the few to produce a useful machine running a real operating system (in this case, Minix or NetBSD).

 The semi-mythical NS32732 (sometimes called NS32764), envisioned as the high-performance successor to the NS32532, never came to the market.